scoutos/scout-cli/README.md

 ### Using `scout-cli`

 1. (Update or Delete this line) Download the appropriate executable for your system from the [Build Artifact workflow](https://github.com/scoutos/scout-cli/actions/workflows/build-artifact.yml).
-For this example we will download the `scout-cli-macos` artifact.
+Click the latest workflow run to view the zipped artifacts.For this example we will download the `scout-cli-macos` artifact.

-- The above link takes you to a github action workflow which does not give you a place to install any zip file.
-This page is the build-artifact.yml that defines the github workflow.
-Without knowing how to run the yaml file, I just manually ran the following:
-- `deno compile --allow-read --allow-write --allow-env --allow-net --output scout-cli-macos mod.ts` or just run `deno run build` if your on mac
+- Alternatively, you can build the cli from source `deno compile --allow-read --allow-write --allow-env --allow-net --output scout-cli-macos mod.ts`.

-2. Unzip the file then run the following commands to make the executable available on your system:
+2. If you downloaded the zipped artifact, Unzip the file then run the following commands to make the executable available on your system:

 ```bash
 # Give permissions to run on mac (TODO: fix this if necessary, current error: xattr: scout-cli-macos: No such xattr: com.apple.quarantine)